Vildravn/LobbyLifeguard/README.md

 A lifeguard for your lobby that bans icky people on sight.

 This mod is intended to stop unwelcome people that grief WEBFISHING lobbies by guessing lobby codes.
-It will automatically ban anyone configured in the banlist upon joining the lobby.
+If you are the lobby owner (game master), players that are on your banlist that try to connect to your lobby will immediately get booted and banned.
+If you are not the lobby owner, you instead instantly block the player.

 ## Installation